DylanMH/vantage-stats/README.md

    *The app is safe - it's open source and you can review all the code in this repository.
 SmartScreen blocks unsigned apps by default to protect users.*

 4. **First launch setup**
-   - The app will guide you through selecting your Kovaak's stats folder
+   - The app will guide you through selecting your FPS trainer stats folder
    - Optionally select your playlists folder for easy imports
    - Choose whether to enable auto-generated goals